Colin Wynter QC

 Year of Call 1984 Silk 2006

-Colin has recently won the award for Insurance Silk of the Year by the 2012 Chambers Bar Awards.
-The Awards are based upon independent research conducted for the forthcoming 2013 edition of Chambers UK.
+Colin won the award for Insurance Silk of the Year by the 2012 Chambers Bar Awards.
+The Awards are based upon independent research conducted for the 2013 edition of Chambers UK.

 Colin's principal areas of practice are Insurance and Reinsurance Litigation and Arbitration; Conflicts of Law; General Commercial; some areas of Employment Law.

-He has most recently featured in two of the most significant insurance cases of the past twelve months:
+He has most recently featured in two of the most significant insurance cases of the recent past:

 - Employers’ Liability Policy “Trigger” Litigation (Durham & Others v BAI & Others) - see below